 Program Course Mod ID # Hours Course Description Total Hours Workplace Human Relations 35 Formulas for Career Success 10 Discusses how to: search for a job, fill out a job application, develop a resume, deliver an application or resume to a potential employer, and prepare for an interview Employability Skills 15 Understand what it means to be an effective and successful employee.
 Professionalism, effective communication, ethical behavior, teamwork, leadership, time management, and stress management are discussed.
 Workplace Issues 5 Explores the role of technology in the workplace, organizational structures on the workplace environment, responsibilities and safety practices for employers and employees.
 Employee Compensation Components 5 Discusses various employee benefits, types of income deductions, and how they impact take-home pay.
 Financial Literacy 15 Creating a Personal or Family Budget 5 Discusses the need of identifying current financial situations, developing short-, medium-, and long-term financial goals, separating needs from wants, and incorporating a budget.
 Banking Services 5 Discusses the products and services provided by financial service providers.
 Explore the process of opening and managing different types of accounts and applying for a loan.
-Borrowing Basics 5 Introduces different sources of credit, the importance of and how to read a credit report, and the cost of borrowing, NCCER Core: Introduction to 77.5 Basic Construction Skills 11.5 Build Your Future in Construction 00100 2.5 Details detailing different options in construction
+Borrowing Basics 5 Introduces different sources of credit, the importance of and how to read a credit report, and the cost of borrowing,

-Basic Safety (Basic Site Safety Orientation) 00101 12.5 Work at construction and industrial job sites can be hazardous.
+NCCER Core: Introduction to Basic Construction Skills 77.5 Build Your Future in Construction 00100 2.5 Details detailing different options in construction Basic Safety (Basic Site Safety Orientation) 00101 12.5 Work at construction and industrial job sites can be hazardous.
 Most job-site incidents are caused by at-risk behavior, poor planning, lack of training, or failure to recognize the hazards.
 To help prevent incidents, every company must have a proactive safety program.
 Safety must be incorporated into all phases of the job and involve employees at every level, including management.
 Introduction to Construction Math 00102 10 This module reviews and sharpens math skills required in the construction field.
 Introduction to Hand Tools 00103 12.5 Covers hand tool identification, selection, maintenance, storage, and safety.
 Introduction to Power Tools 00104 10 Provides an overview of the common types of power tools and how they function.
 Describes proper techniques required to ensure their safe and efficient operation.
 Introduction to Construction Drawings 00105 10 Introduces common types of construction drawings, their basic components, standard drawing element, and measurement tools that are typically used when working with construction drawings.
 Basic Communication Skills 00107 7.5 Provides guidance in listening to understand and speaking with clarity.
 How to use and understand written materials are covered, along with guidelines that will help you to improve your writing skills.
 Basic Employability Skills 00108 7.5 Learn the skills needed to pursue employment successfully.
 Introduction to Materials Handling 00109 5 Provides guidelines for using the appropriate PPE for the material being handled and using proper procedures and techniques to carry out the job.
-NCCER Craft: Welding 1 402.5 Welding Safety 29101-09 2.5 Covers safety equipment, protective clothing, and procedures applicable to the cutting and welding of metals.
-Oxyfuel Cutting 29102-09 17.5 Explains the safety requirements for oxyfuel cutting.
+NCCER Craft: Welding 1 365 Welding Safety 29101- 09 5 Covers safety equipment, protective clothing, and procedures applicable to the cutting and welding of metals.
+Oxyfuel Cutting 29102- 09 17.5 Explains the safety requirements for oxyfuel cutting.
 Identifies oxyfuel cutting equipment and setup requirements.
 Explains how to light, adjust, and shut down oxyfuel equipment.
 Trainees will perform cutting techniques that include straight line, piercing, bevels, washing, and gouging.
-Plasma Arc Cutting 29103-09 7.5 Explains plasma arc cutting equipment and safe work area preparation.
+Plasma Arc Cutting 29103- 09 7.5 Explains plasma arc cutting equipment and safe work area preparation.
 Identifies correct amperage, gas pressures, and flow rates.
 Covers plasma-arc cutting methods for piercing, slotting, squaring, and beveling metals.
 Explains how to store equipment and clean the work area.
-Air Carbon Arc Cutting and Gouging 29104-09 12.5 Describes air carbon arc cutting equipment and processes.
-Identifies the electrodes and safe operation of the equipment.
-Provides step-by-step instructions for performing air carbon arc washing and gouging activities.
-Base Metal Preparation 29105-09 12.5 Describes how to clean and prepare all types of base metals for cutting or welding.
-Identifies and explains joint design and base metal preparation for all welding tasks.